 The purpose of this article is to attempt to describe the chronology of actions and reveal methods of manipulation during a public relations campaign, with the help of which the British government, in full compliance with the existing legislation of the country, was approved by the British for their actions.

-Before the beginning of the narration, it is necessary to say that British specialists in the field of public relations divide operations carried out in the information field into operations in the media and information operations.
-In this case, the first type of operation is aimed at its own population in order to inspire him with the necessary thoughts of Her Majesty’s Government Other informational operations are carried out to influence the enemy.
+Before starting the story, it must be said that British public relations specialists divide operations carried out in the information field into media operations and information operations.
+At the same time, the first type of operations is aimed at its own population in order to inspire it with the thoughts it needs, the government of Her Majesty.
+Other information operations are carried out to influence the enemy.

-Great Britain took an active part in the 1991 war against Iraq, and its aircraft since then for over ten years have been patrolling Iraq’s restricted areas for Iraqi flights. aviation.
-However, in the end, the leadership of the United States and Great Britain decided to overthrow S. Hussein and create a "democratic government" in Iraq.
+Great Britain took an active part in the 1991 war against Iraq, and its aircraft since then for over ten years have been patrolling Iraq’s restricted areas for Iraqi flights. aviation...
+However, in the end, the leadership of the United States and Great Britain decided to overthrow Saddam Hussein and create a "democratic government" in Iraq.

-Due to the fact that the relevant media authorities in the UK have a detailed psychological analysis of the British population with clearly defined target audiences, the task of introducing the most original, memorable and strategically correct metaphors into the minds of the British were crucial in the “operations in the media” to change the picture world of ordinary Britons.
-Since the beginning of the Iraq-Kuwait war, the British authorities and the media constantly “fueled” the Iraqi theme, publishing materials aimed at “demonizing” S. Hussein to implement the campaign.
-Here are just some steps towards achieving the conceived goal - the creation of the necessary public opinion in order to eventually attack a sovereign country.
+Given that the relevant UK media governing bodies have a detailed psychological analysis of the British population with clearly defined target audiences, the task of introducing the most original, memorable and strategically correct metaphors into the British minds was the most important during the "media operations" to change the picture. the world of ordinary Britons.
+Since the beginning of the war between Iraq and Kuwait, the British authorities and the media have been constantly "warming up" the Iraqi theme by publishing materials aimed at "demonizing" Saddam Hussein in order to implement the campaign's intention.
+Here are just a few steps towards achieving the intended goal - creating the necessary public opinion in order to ultimately attack a sovereign country.

-1. In the fall of 2002, the government made the first salvos in the information war against its own people.
-In September, in the respected newspaper The Financial Times, on one of the pages a collage was printed - the twin skyscrapers in New York in puffs of smoke and in this smoke the profile of Saddam Hussein.
-And although there has not been to this day any evidence of Saddam Hussein’s cooperation with the terrorists accused of organizing the 11 events of September 2001, a “hotbed of excitement” appeared in the British mind.
-The "bust" using the image of S. Hussein against the background of burning twin towers was later explained by the chairman of the British Joint Intelligence Committee Scarlett, as "the realization of freedom of speech in expressing one's opinion."
+1. In the fall of 2002, the government fired the first volleys in an information war against its own people.
+In September, in the respected Financial Times, a collage was printed on one of the pages - twin skyscrapers in New York in clouds of smoke and in this smoke the profile of Saddam Hussein.
+And although there was and is not to this day any evidence of Saddam Hussein's cooperation with the terrorists accused of organizing the events of September 11, 2001, a "hotbed of excitement" appeared in the British minds.
+"Overkill" using the image of S. Hussein against the background of the burning twin towers was later explained by the chairman of the British Joint Intelligence Committee Scarlett, as "the exercise of freedom of speech in expressing one's opinion."